 A person who contravenes a condition of a permit to keep a declared pest commits an offence under section 25.

-(2) It is a condition of a permit to keep a potential carrier that is a vertebrate animal that the permit holder must not put the potential carrier into the care of another person (other than a veterinary surgeon in the course of practice as a veterinary surgeon) except as authorised under the permit.
+(2) It is a condition of a permit to keep a potential carrier that is a vertebrate animal that the permit holder must not put the potential carrier into the care of another person (other than a veterinarian in the course of practising veterinary medicine as defined in the Veterinary Practice Act 2021 section 3) except as authorised under the permit.

 Note for this subregulation: